 What's The Environmental Footprint Of A Loaf Of Bread?
 Now We Know

 When it comes to climate change, we often think of the cars we drive and the energy we use in our homes and offices.
-They are after all, some of the biggest contributors to greenhouse gas emissions.
+They are, after all, some of the biggest contributors to greenhouse gas emissions.
 But what about the toast you ate for breakfast this morning?

 A new study published Monday in Nature Plants breaks down the environmental cost of producing a loaf of bread, from wheat field to bakery.
 It finds that the bulk of the associated greenhouse gas emissions come from just one of the many steps that go into making that loaf: farming.

 The study was conducted by a team of researchers at the University of Sheffield, in the U.K. They wanted to understand the environmental impacts of the entire life cycle of a common staple.
-They chose bread and they used a "real-world supply chain," says Liam Goucher, the lead author of the study and a research fellow at the Grantham Center for Sustainable Futures at the University of Sheffield.
+They chose bread and used a "real-world supply chain," says Liam Goucher, the lead author of the study and a research fellow at the Grantham Center for Sustainable Futures at the University of Sheffield.
 "We focused on a specific farm, which was in Lincoln, in the U.K., and we focused on a specific mill and a specific [commercial] bakery."

 They collected and analyzed data for emissions involved at every step of the process, including growing the wheat, fertilizing it, harvesting the crop, transporting the grains to the mill, grinding the grains into flour, transporting the flour to a bakery and then baking and packaging a loaf of bread.
 Scientists call this a life cycle analysis.